MilkywayOreo/FFL-model/README.md

-# Modelling behavior of Fast Forward Loop in cellular systems
+# Modelling behavior of Fast Forward Loop from biological cells